 Macbook Air M1

-Operating System: Mac | Screen size: 13.3 inch | RAM: 8GB | Storage: 256GB SSD | Processor: Intel i3 | Average Battery Life: 9 hours
+Operating System: Mac | Screen size: 13.3 inch | RAM: 8GB | Storage: 256GB SSD | Processor: Intel i3 | Average Battery Life: 13 hours

 When we’re talking about laptops around the thousand pound mark, the Macbook Air is always going to come up.
 Now, we all know that the Macbook Air isn’t the best value for money – you’ll see tons of people online saying how much they hate Apple and how their products are overpriced.

 But in fairness to Apple, they can price their products at whatever cost they see fit.
 Ultimately, it’s the public’s choice to buy their products.
 And they do, in their millions.
 Why?
-Well, the Macbook Air is a good example, and it’s one of the best laptops under £1,000.
+Well, the new Macbook Air is a good example, and it’s one of the best laptops under £1,000.

 The main reason that I recommend the Air now is the CPU.
 The old Intel core i3 processor was getting pretty dated.
-Apple have now updated the Air to come with their own special M1 CPU instead.
-This means that you’ll get an 8-core processor instead of dual core, making it one of the most powerful options less than £1000.
+Apple have now updated the Air to come with their own special M1 chip instead, which is a combination of both your processor and graphics card.

+This means that you’ll get an 8-core processor instead of dual or quad-core, making it one of the most powerful options out there that’s still less than £1000.
 The upgraded processor does make all the difference, and it’s more on par with an i5 or even an Intel Core i7 processor.

 It really does make the Macbook into a high end laptop at a mid-range price.

-It’s priced at a similar rate in comparison to other premium laptops on the market – the Lenovo Thinkpad and the Dell XPS series come to mind.
+It costs a similar amount as other premium laptops on the market – the Lenovo Thinkpad and the Dell XPS series come to mind.
 But, there are two main ways that the Macbook beats them hands down.

 Firstly, it’s the user experience.
 This is especially true if you use an iPhone, and if you do, I’d advise you to opt for a Macbook to go with it.
 Secondly, the customer support that Apple provide is a million times better than any other computer brand out there.